 YBDACAX INDIANS.
 This name is known only from a single hearsay report.
 In the early eighteenth century it was given as the name of a group that lived somewhere north of San Juan Bautista, a mission on the south side of the Rio Grande near the site of present Eagle Pass.
 This would place the Ybdacax Indians south of the Edwards Plateau in Texas, an area dominated by Coahuiltecan speakers.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "YBDACAX INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmy04), accessed May 21, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "Ybdacax Indians," accessed January 23, 2017, http://www.tshaonline.org/handbook/online/articles/bmy04.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.